harrisonized/harrisonized.github.io/_posts/2024-03-18-managing-packages-in-r.md

 R_USER="C:/Users/harrison/"
 ```

-On Windows, the ordering is easy, because it's controlled entirely by the `R_LIBS_USER` environmental variable, and `R_LIBS` is useless.
+Like mac, the ordering is controlld by the `R_LIBS` and `R_LIBS_USER` environmental variables.
 Here are the various ways to achieve the different orderings:

 1. By default, if you do not set anything, by default, R imports from your default User Library first, followed by the default System Library.